darold/pgtt-rsl/README.md

 Once this configuration is done, restart PostgreSQL.

-The background worker will wake up each naptime interval to scan all database using the pgtt extension.
+The background worker will wake up each naptime interval to scan all database using the pgtt_rsl extension.
 It will then remove all rows that don't belong to an existing session or transaction.

 Use of the extension